-HPA 499/LER497, Human Resource Management and Healthcare in a Social Welfare Context: The Swedish Experience will be offered as an embedded program at Jönköping University in Sweden.
-The embedded program will be a Maymester course with two credits being offered during the spring and one credit for the study tour.
-The dates for the course are May 10-20, 2017.
-However, students will need to make travel arrangements so that they arrive on Wednesday, May 10 and depart on May 21.
-The course ends on May 20.
-The Learning Objectives for this embedded program are for students to: 1) demonstrate knowledge of HRM applied in a range of organizations in a social welfare context; 2) Compare and contrast the institutional and cultural contexts of the U.S. and Sweden; and 3) Demonstrate intercultural competencies that can be applied throughout a later career life.
+HPA 499, Healthcare: The Swedish Experience is offered as an embedded program together with Jönköping University in Sweden.
+Students also attend lectures at Gothenburg University and the Karolinska Institute.
+The embedded program is a Maymester course with two credits being offered during the spring and one credit for the study tour.
+The 2021 dates for the course are May 15-24, 2021.
+Students will need to make travel arrangements so that they arrive on Wednesday, May 15 and depart on May 24 when the course ends.
+(No overnight accommodations are made for May 24.)
+If students want to remain longer in Sweden, other arrangements will need to be made by the students.
+The Learning Objectives for this embedded program are for students to: 1) demonstrate knowledge of healthcare applied in a range of organizations in a social welfare context; 2) Compare and contrast the institutional and cultural contexts of the U.S. and Sweden; and 3) Demonstrate intercultural competencies that can be applied throughout a later career life.

 Sweden is a particularly interesting country for students to study from a healthcare perspective.
 The social welfare society stands in contrast to many of the approaches taken in the USA.
 It is also an ideal setting in which to study a healthcare perspective, again because of the interesting systems they have in place that differ from the US approach.
 Students spend time in Jönköping, Gothenburg, and Stockholm.